Skip to main content

 Now translate this airport scenario to one that children can relate to.
 A child enters a new classroom or school-age program for the first time.
 The space appears massive to the child.
 She does not know where to go or what to do first.
 Other children move quickly around her.
 The new noises and sights overwhelm her.
 She moves toward something that interests her and is quickly told she should be doing something else (taking off her coat, washing her hands, or engaging in some other part of the check-in routine that she does not understand).
 Perhaps she becomes frustrated, frightened, disappointed, embarrassed, or angry.
 Perhaps she becomes quiet, withdrawn, and timid clinging to her family member.
 Perhaps she flits frantically from one spot to another as she explores the space without adult direction.
 Just like in an airport, a well-designed classroom or program space can help a child feel independent, secure, and confident.
 This minimizes frustration and leads to more cooperative behavior.
 This lesson will focus on ways you can help staff members provide these kinds of spaces.

-Positive Relationships with Children, Families, and Staff Members
+Positive Relationships With Children, Families, and Staff Members

 The first and most important strategy for preventing challenging behavior is developing positive relationships with children, families, and staff members.
 All guidance occurs in the context of this relationship: children and adults understand one another, value one another, and respect one another.
 Programs that actively work on relationship-building are likely to have fewer instances of misbehavior because children understand that adults are there to help rather than to hinder their success.
 If a child frequently acts out in the presence of a particular adult, their interactions should be examined to determine where improvements could be made.
 As a trainer or coach, your goal is to guide the adult, not to criticize.